slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Your brain has expectations, and it doesn’t want to be wrong.
 So when it’s wrong, it just makes up the difference' -- Erik Vance*

+Our bodies were built to hunt and gather and move, not to stay still.

 Take care of your body, it’s the most important thing you’ll get for free.

-Our bodies were built to hunt and gather and move, not to stay still.
 However the origin of most health problems is not physical but mental.

 ### On depression and anxiety

-> *'People do not die from suicide.
-They die from sadness.'*

 > *'If you are depressed you are living in the past.
 If you are anxious you are living in the future.